 - Oil seed business is not included in most policy documents for food security or exports, thus attracts little government support.
-The local industry also suffers from unfair competition from cheap subsidized imports that are not charged excise duty. - Rampant use of non-standard measurements and packaging (edible oil seeds trade is not well structured). - Very low yields despite mostly favourable weather conditions, due to lack of oil refining and pressing technology; lack of extension services and expertise in plant health management. - Lack of appropriate warehousing facilities forcing farmers to sell cheaply at harvesting seasons. - Oil expellers in the domestic market are mostly poor quality (wastages and poor quality oil) due to lack of oil refining technology and pressing technology, standards and enforcement mechanisms. - Very limited availability of financial services for farmers and business people involved in oil seeds business.
+The industry also suffers from unfair competition from cheap subsidized imports that are not charged excise duty. - Rampant use of non-standard measurements and packaging (edible oil seeds trade is not well structured). - Very low yields despite mostly favourable weather conditions, due to lack of oil refining and pressing technology; extension services and expertise in plant health management.
+Lack of appropriate warehousing forces farmers to sell cheaply at harvesting seasons.
+Oil expellers in the domestic market are mostly poor quality (wastages and poor quality oil) due to lack of standards and enforcement mechanisms.
+Very limited availability of financial services for farmers and business people involved in oil seeds business.